apache/druid/docs/querying/using-caching.md

 ## Enabling query caching on Brokers
 Brokers support both segment-level and whole-query result level caching.

 To control **segment caching** on the Broker, set the `useCache` and `populateCache`runtime properties.
-For example, to set the Broker to both use and populate the segment cache for queries:
+For example, to set the Broker to use and populate the segment cache for queries:
 ```
 druid.broker.cache.useCache=true
 druid.broker.cache.populateCache=true